Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 ] .

-The subject IRI template {region}/{sales_month} is the key trick: each aggregation group becomes a distinct, dereferenceable node.
+The subject IRI template {region}/{sales_month} is the trick: each aggregation group becomes a distinct, dereferenceable node.
 A query for the top regions in a month:

 PREFIX ex: <http://example.com/ontology#>